rdiez/Tools/MountWindowsShares/README.txt

   But you may have to install extra packages and/or adjust your system configuration beforehand.

-  Warning: I have had a number of problems mit GVfs in the past,
+  Warning: I had a number of problems mit GVfs years ago,
-           so I am not actually using this script template anymore.
+           so I stopped using this script template for a while.
+           In August 2023 I modified this script to use the newer 'gio' command instead, in the hope that such problems had been fixed in the meantime.
+However, 'gio' remains full of quirks and limitations, so I still do not recommend using GVfs.

 In order to use the scripts above you will have to amend them first.
 Find function user_settings and enter at the end your credentials and the Windows shares